supercoderz/supercoderz.github.io/_posts/2012-03-13-making-your-code-suitable-to-automatic-unit-testing.md

 So as you can see there are a number of valid input output cases, errors and exceptions, invalid inputs and also cases where you need to test that the method handled invalid or incorrect inputs gracefully and reported back the issues.

-Quite a handful of cases and all these need to be verified by confirming that the proper value was returned or the proper <a class="zem_slink" title="Global variable" href="http://en.wikipedia.org/wiki/Global_variable" rel="wikipedia" target="_blank">global variable</a> or state was updated.
+Quite a handful of cases and all these need to be verified by confirming that the proper value was returned or the proper <a  title="Global variable" href="http://en.wikipedia.org/wiki/Global_variable" rel="wikipedia" target="_blank">global variable</a> or state was updated.
 <h3>Writing code to effectively test and verify all paths of execution</h3>
-I once met someone who had a rule that no method should be more than 15 lines - that was because he configured his <a class="zem_slink" title="Integrated development environment" href="http://en.wikipedia.org/wiki/Integrated_development_environment" rel="wikipedia" target="_blank">IDE</a> to show 20 lines in the <a class="zem_slink" title="Source code editor" href="http://en.wikipedia.org/wiki/Source_code_editor" rel="wikipedia" target="_blank">code editor</a> and that was effectively what he could concentrate on at once glance without having to scroll around.
+I once met someone who had a rule that no method should be more than 15 lines - that was because he configured his <a  title="Integrated development environment" href="http://en.wikipedia.org/wiki/Integrated_development_environment" rel="wikipedia" target="_blank">IDE</a> to show 20 lines in the <a  title="Source code editor" href="http://en.wikipedia.org/wiki/Source_code_editor" rel="wikipedia" target="_blank">code editor</a> and that was effectively what he could concentrate on at once glance without having to scroll around.
 And he always had many small methods.
 It helped him focus and isolate code.
-If he ever felt that two methods needed to call the same third method and there was something wrong with it like <a class="zem_slink" title="Duplicate code" href="http://en.wikipedia.org/wiki/Duplicate_code" rel="wikipedia" target="_blank">code duplication</a> etc, then he would redesign his methods.
+If he ever felt that two methods needed to call the same third method and there was something wrong with it like <a  title="Duplicate code" href="http://en.wikipedia.org/wiki/Duplicate_code" rel="wikipedia" target="_blank">code duplication</a> etc, then he would redesign his methods.
 Of course he applied common sense where it was impossible to break into such small methods.

 What I am getting at here is that it is very easy to test small methods.
 They take some inputs and provide only a small number of results.
 A method with a long if else ladder can provide tens of results and quickly become difficult to verify for all possible comments.
 Instead if that method just delegated to large number of small methods, then testing each of these small methods is equivalent to testing the whole if else ladder.